muratk3n/thirdwave/en/tweets/2019/week47.md

 ---

-I see; I might have to update the Hessian during GD procedure instead of recalculating it from a new quad approx at each new point.
+There are methods that can update the Hessian during min opt procedure instead of recalculating it from a new quad approx at each new point.
+Nice.
+Even starting from ident matrix they work.

 *2019-11-19 16:36:29*